Following Donald Trump’s presidential victory last week, European defence stocks have been among the top gainers.

 “NATO members agreed in 2014 to commit 2 per cent of GDP to defence, but most European allies were slow to increase spending until the last few years.”

-Now, the prospect of larger military budgets in the EU, according to him, is positive for defence stocks broadly, but European companies in particular stand to benefit from new policy designed to keep most of this spending within EU borders.
+Now, the prospect of larger military budgets in the EU, according to him, is positive for defence stocks broadly, but European companies, in particular, stand to benefit from new policy designed to keep most of this spending within EU borders.

 Notwithstanding the President-elect’s remarks on withdrawing support from Ukraine and taxing foreign imports, Hannah believes EU defence stocks will continue to benefit from the US’ outsized military budget under the new administration.

 “Major EU vendors such as Thales, Leonardo Spa and Saab have been providing highly specialised technologies, equipment and support services to US military institutions for decades, and often have a monopoly on particular niches and areas of specialty.
-These government contracts are not easily filled by other vendors,” Hannah concluded.
+These government contracts are not easily filled by other vendors,” Hannah said.

 In a recent market outlook from VanEck, the firm also pointed to new research which forecasts elevated global defence spending in the years ahead.

-Namely, Citi Research’s paper - Money and Might - Financing the Future of Defense - concludes that defence stocks appear attractively priced, as investors appear to be pricing in 0-3 per cent annual growth into most companies indefinitely.
+Namely, Citi Research’s paper, Money and Might - Financing the Future of Defense, concludes that defence stocks appear attractively priced, as investors appear to be pricing in 0–3 per cent annual growth into most companies indefinitely.

 Australia goes on the offensive